2026 media diet

 news

-welcome to the new hellscape. make sure you’re paying for the good shit.
+welcome to the new hellscape. make sure you’re paying for the good shit when it comes to info.

 - the economist - when you need a perspective that isn’t shoved up the posterior of the current US administration, you probably need to get outside the US. these folks have a slightly right of center, economically conservative perspective with something approximating a moral compass. again, they have knowledgeable reporters covering pretty much every corner of the globe and this costs money. they’re not cheap, but they’re really good. anybody who says they can keep up with the print version of this magazine is totally full of shit. i read this online and triangulate as appropriate.